lupyuen/tcc-riscv32-wasm/README.md

 But because `a.out` doesn't contain a valid ELF File, NuttX says "command not found" because it couldn't load `a.out` as an ELF Executable.

+(This won't work with QEMU, because NuttX QEMU doesn't append the Initial RAM Disk to NuttX Image.
+Instead it uses Semihosting to access the NuttX Apps, which won't work in a Web Browsr)

 _So we patched Fake `a.out` in the NuttX Image with the Real `a.out`?_

 Exactly!
 In the NuttX Emulator JavaScript, we read `elf_data` from the Local Storage and pass it to TinyEMU WebAssembly: [jslinux.js](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/tcc/jslinux.js#L504-L545)